Boulder's Community Greenhouse Gas Inventory

 It’s our community, our climate.
 And it’s up to us to shape a vibrant, resilient and sustainable future.
 Measuring progress on emissions reductions helps us track our progress and identify new opportunities to lessen our contribution to climate change.
 It also helps us understand which areas of change are under our control, and which areas require collaboration with others.
 By expanding existing programs, developing new approaches, engaging with community partners and sharing efforts and best practices, the city hopes to catalyze climate action throughout Boulder and beyond.

-Since 2005, Boulder has published updates to the community greenhouse gas (GHG) inventory to share our community emissions data.
-Current inventories now include more GHG sources than earlier inventories, holding Boulder to a higher reporting standard and giving a more accurate representation of our contribution to climate change.
+Since 2005, Boulder has calculated the community greenhouse gas (GHG) inventory to share our community emissions data.
+Current inventories now include more GHG sources than earlier inventories, giving a more accurate representation of our contribution to climate change.
 See the city's dashboard Boulder Measures for the community's GHG inventory results over time.

-The 2016 Community Greenhouse Gas Inventory was calculated following the Global Protocol for Community-Scale Greenhouse Gas Emission Inventories (GPC), the current recognized standard for GHG emissions reporting.
+The 2017 Community Greenhouse Gas Inventory was calculated following the Global Protocol for Community-Scale Greenhouse Gas Emission Inventories (GPC), the current recognized standard for GHG emissions reporting.
+See the GHG Inventory Methodology Reference for more information on the GPC and Boulder's inventory calculations.

 In any inventory year, factors such as heating and cooling degree days, economic trends, and significant local developments impact emissions, requiring careful attention to and consideration of these factors in mapping overall emission trajectories to measure progress and inform next steps in policy and action.